brewnok/rentkhojo/BACKEND_STRUCTURE_DOC.md

 ## Overview

-The Tenant and Owner Management System is designed to manage the information and photo records of tenants and owners.
-The system maintains a structured directory for storing photos of ID cards, selfies, and room photos for both tenants and owners.
-It also includes tables for storing detailed information about tenants, owners, and rooms.
+The Tenant and Owner Management System is designed to manage the information of tenants and owners.
+The system maintains a structured directory for storing room photos for owners

 ## Directory Structure